-(2) Represents the stated coupon rate for loans; for floating rate loans, does not include Secured Overnight Financing Rate ("SOFR"), which was 5.14% as of June 30, 2023.

-(3) In addition to the stated cash coupon rate, unlevered all-in yield includes non-cash payment-in-kind interest income and the accrual of origination and exit fees.
-Unlevered all-in yield for the loan portfolio assumes the applicable floating benchmark rate as of June 30, 2023, for weighted average calculations.

-(4) Except for construction loans, senior loans reflect the initial loan amount divided by the as-is value as of the date the loan was originated, or the principal amount divided by the appraised value as of the date of the most recent as-is appraisal.
+- (2) Represents the stated coupon rate for loans; for floating rate loans, does not include Secured Overnight Financing Rate ("SOFR"), which was 5.32% as of September 30, 2023. - (3) In addition to the stated cash coupon rate, unlevered all-in yield includes non-cash payment-in-kind interest income and the accrual of origination and exit fees.
+Unlevered all-in yield for the loan portfolio assumes the applicable floating benchmark rate as of September 30, 2023, for weighted average calculations. - (4) Except for construction loans, senior loans reflect the initial loan amount divided by the as-is value as of the date the loan was originated, or the principal amount divided by the appraised value for the in place collateral as of the date of the most recent as-is appraisal.
 Mezzanine loans include attachment loan-to-value and detachment loan-to-value, respectively.
-Attachment loan-to-value reflects initial funding of loans senior to our position divided by the as-is value as of the date the loan was originated, or the principal amount divided by the ast of the date of the most recent appraisal.
-Detachment loan-to-value reflects the cumulative initial funding of our loan and the loans senior to our position divided by the as-is value as of the date the loan was originated, or the cumulative principal amount divided by the appraised value as of the date of the most recent appraisal.

-(5) On a quarterly basis, the Company's senior and mezzanine loans are rated "1" through "5," from less risk to greater risk.
-Represents risk ranking as of June 30, 2023.

-(6) Construction senior loans' loan-to-value reflect the total commitment amount of the loan divided by as-completed appraised value, or the total commitment amount of the loan divided by the projected total cost basis.
+Attachment loan-to-value reflects initial funding of loans senior to our position divided by the as-is value as of the date the loan was originated, or the principal amount divided by the appraised value for the in place collateral as of the date of the most recent appraisal.
+Detachment loan-to-value reflects the cumulative initial funding of our loan and the loans senior to our position divided by the as-is value as of the date the loan was originated, or the cumulative principal amount divided by the appraised value for the in place collateral as of the date of the most recent appraisal. - (5) On a quarterly basis, the Company's senior and mezzanine loans are rated "1" through "5," from less risk to greater risk.
+Represents risk ranking as of September 30, 2023. - (6) Construction senior loans' loan-to-value reflect the total commitment amount of the loan divided by as-completed appraised value, or the total commitment amount of the loan divided by the projected total cost basis.
 Construction mezzanine loans include attachment loan-to-value and detachment loan-to-value.
-Attachment loan-to-value reflects the total commitment amount of loans senior to our position divided by as-completed appraised value, or the total commitment amount of loans senior to our position divided by as-completed appraised value, or the total commitment amount of loans senior to our position divided by projected total cost basis.
-Detachment loan-to-value reflect the cumulative commitment amount of our loan and the loans senior to our position divided by as-completed appraised value, or the cumulative commitment amount of our loan and bas senior to our position divided by as-completed total cost basis.

-(7) Loan 56 was placed on nonaccrual status in April 2023; as such, no income is being recognized.
+Attachment loan-to-value reflects the total commitment amount of loans senior to our position divided by as-completed appraised value, or the total commitment amount of loans senior to our position divided by projected total cost basis.
+Detachment loan-to-value reflect the cumulative commitment amount of our loan and the loans senior to our position divided by as-completed appraised value, or the cumulative commitment amount of our loan and loans senior to our position divided by projected total cost basis. - $(7) \quad Loan \ 76 \ was \ placed \ on \ nonaccrual \ status \ in \ February \ 2023; \ as \ such, \ no \ income \ is \ being \ recognized.$ - (8) Loan 83 has a payment-in-kind provision and accrues interest at 13.0%.

-(8) Loan 74 was placed on nonaccrual status in February 2023; as such, no income is being recognized.

-(9) Loan 84 was placed on nonaccrual status in May 2023; as such, no income is being recognized.
-Subsequent to June 30, 2023, we acquired the office property through a deed-in-lieu of foreclosure.

-(10) Loan 87 has a payment-in-kind provision and accrues interest at 13.0%.